What size are miniatures?

 What books are available?

-2. ‘The Techniques of Painting Miniatures’ by Sue Burton.
+‘The Techniques of Painting Miniatures’ by Sue Burton.
 This book is out of print but is still available on Amazon.
-It also deals with all aspects of miniature painting by drawing on the experience of 28 leading miniaturists’ work and the methods used by each artist in his or her work.
+It also deals with all aspects of miniature painting by drawing on the experience of 28 leading miniaturists’.

 Are there demonstrations I can attend?

 What brushes will I need?

 Two of the companies which specialise in miniatures brushes and will post out your requirements are:

 Polymers Plus, who have a wide range of materials as well as brushes.